drbean/curriculum/intercultural/slides.md

 and dissent.

 # Lecturers
+You are from the Taiwan Economic and
+Cultural Affairs Office in New York and are giving a talk about some aspect of
+Taiwan culture to a group of Americans.

+# Auditors
+Some of the Americans support Taiwan.
+Some of them are opposed to Taiwan.

+# Lecturers
-The 7 members of one group choose one topic that each will lecture on to auditors in one of the other 6 groups.
+All 7 members in your group will lecture on the same topic to the American auditors in one of the other 6 groups.

 # Topics